iherak/lovrincic-travel/README.md

 Meeting Point: Look for **“MARINERO excursions”** at the Old Town Harbor, next to the restaurant “Lokanda”.

-> Pro tip: Remember to pack your camera and a sweater – evenings at sea can get chilly!
-Reserve your spot now and prepare for a sunset cruise you’ll cherish forever.

 ## Elafiti Fish Picnic
 Departures every day of the week!